joshajohnson/sea-picro/README.md

 ![top of pcb render](documentation/sea-picro-rst-top.JPG)

 ## Features
-- Compatiable with any pro micro based keyboard (however requires new firmware)
+- Compatiable with most pro micro based keyboards
 - RP2040 microcontroller, with dual M0+ processors at up to 133MHz
 - Mid mount USB-C connector, which is low profile and can't be ripped off
 - Optional [Elite-C](https://deskthority.net/wiki/Elite-C) style pinout, adding an additional 5 IO for large keyboards
-- Single button reset / bootloader circuit which changes behaviour based on how long it's held (RP2040 usually requires two buttons to flash new firmware, making it challenging when installed upside down in a keyboard)
+- Single button reset / bootloader circuit which changes behavior based on how long it's held (RP2040 usually requires two buttons to flash new firmware, making it challenging when installed upside down in a keyboard)
 - ROM bootloader which prevents board from being bricked
-- Onboard power LED, along with a WS2812 LED for use with CircuitPython / as a status indicator on the RST version.
-EXT version has a 5V level shifter and extra pin to drive strings of WS2812 LEDs.
+- EXT version has a 5V level shifter and extra pin to drive strings of WS2812 LEDs.
+- RST version has a WS2812 LED for use with CircuitPython or as a status indicator on the RST version.
+- Onboard power LED.
 - IO pinout identical to the [Sparkfun RP2040 Pro Micro](https://www.sparkfun.com/products/18288)

 ## Pinout
 ![annotated pinout of PCB](documentation/pinout/sea-picro-top-pinout-rory-render.png)

+## Documentation

+Documentation including flashing instructions can be found on [my website](https://www.joshajohnson.com/sea-picro/#documentation).

 ## One Button Reset / Bootloader Circuit